rancher/rancher/docs/http-proxy/security-controls.md

 The `tlsVerificationOptions` field controls hostname and expiration verification:

 - `verifyHostname`: If `false`, disables hostname validation (use only for development/testing)
-- `verifyExpiration`: Reserved for future use; currently the Go crypto/tls package always validates expiration

 Setting `verifyHostname: false` is equivalent to setting `tlsConfig.InsecureSkipVerify = true` and should only be used in non-production environments.